 They had children and grandchildren, brothers and sisters, other relatives, close friends, some were even in new relationships.
 In short, no one was completely alone.

 I write this not out of self-pity or to solicit pity, but as a matter of fact and to make a point — I was the only one in the group who had no one.
 My two brothers are dead and my son is dead.
 That’s it.
 I have some extended family, but they weren’t there for me.

 The bereavement group was a big help until Covid shut it down.
 After that, the only real support — or rather ethereal support — came from readers of my blog.
 I don’t have many, but the ones I have are tops in my book.

-I would just like to say to people who are still grieving who may read this, that if you feel totally alone, and ready to blow your brains out, take a time out and enter into the Blogosphere, a sort of Twilight Zone, and talk to the world.
+For the bereaved people out there who may read this, if you feel totally alone and ready to blow your brains out take time out and enter into the Blogosphere, a sort of Twilight Zone, and talk to the world.
 You will live another day.